nadavbra/fabric/README.rst

 Note that when analyzing millions of variants, this can be a pretty lengthy process.
 It is recommended to run it in the background, and to use a machine with many CPUs.

-2) Run the analysis:
+**Step 2: Run the analysis**

 After all the background and observed effect scores have been calculated, you are ready to run the actual analysis.
 This is done by running the following command:

 analyze_vcf_genes --reference-genome=<GRCh38 or hg19> --gene-dataset-dir=<DIR PATH> --input-csv-file=<FILE PATH> --gene-bg-scores-dir=<DIR PATH> --output-csv-file=<FILE PATH>

 Where:

---gene-dataset-dir and --gene-bg-scores-dir should be the same as in the previous commands.
+* --gene-dataset-dir and --gene-bg-scores-dir should be the same as in the previous commands.
---input-csv-file should be the output of the create_vcf_dataset command.
+* --input-csv-file should be the output of the create_vcf_dataset command.
---output-csv-file should be given the file where you want to save the results.
+* --output-csv-file should be given the file where you want to save the results.

 For example, to keep working on the ExAC dataset, you will run the command: